Line Edit: “The Social Network”

 MARK (V.O.)It is.ERICA (V.O.)What would account for that?MARK (V.O.)Well, first, an awful lot of people live in China.But here’s my question:FADE IN:INT.
 CAMPUS BAR — NIGHT

-Unless withholding information from the reader is important for the experience of the story, it is best to orient the reader from the outset, lest they become frustrated or distracted by questions unanswered.
+Unless withholding information from readers is important for the experience of the story, it is best to orient readers from the outset, lest they become frustrated or distracted by questions unanswered.
 For example, in the next scene, we learn that the events of this scene take place at Harvard University, but there’s no reason why we couldn’t learn this now.
 So let’s specify the location of this scene by adding it to the scene heading.

 INT.
 HARVARD UNIVERSITY — CAMPUS BAR — NIGHT